Pakistani cricket team in Ireland in 2018: Squads

-Match

 Only Test

 No play was possible on the first day due to rain, therefore Ireland became the first side to have the opening day of their maiden Test washed out.
 As a result of no play on the first day, Cricket Ireland lost €75,000 in ticket refunds.
 Play finally got underway on the second day, with Ireland winning the toss and electing to field.
 Tim Murtagh became the first bowler for Ireland to bowl a ball in Test cricket.
 Boyd Rankin took Ireland's first wicket in Tests, dismissing Pakistan's Azhar Ali, who was caught by William Porterfield at second slip.
 Rankin became the first player since Kepler Wessels in 1994, and fifteenth cricketer overall, to play Test cricket for two different national teams.
 Kevin O'Brien became the first sportsperson from Ireland to appear in 300 matches for his country.
 Reflecting on the day, Ireland's wicket-keeper, Gary Wilson, said that Pakistan "got away from us a little at the end" but added that it was a very proud moment for everyone to be presented with their first Test cap.

 Pakistan declared their first innings before lunch on day three, after scoring 310 runs for the loss of nine wickets.
 Faheem Ashraf top-scored for Pakistan, with 83 runs, including the fastest Test fifty on debut by a batsman for Pakistan, from 52 balls.
 Ed Joyce faced the first delivery and scored the first run for Ireland in Test cricket.
 He also became the first batsman to be dismissed for Ireland, when he was out lbw, bowled by Mohammad Abbas.
 Ireland were eventually all out for 130 runs, with Kevin O'Brien top-scoring with 40, and Mohammad Abbas finishing with four wickets for 44 runs.
 For the first time in sixteen years, when New Zealand played in Lahore in 2002, Pakistan enforced the follow-on.
 Ireland finished day three on 64 without losing a wicket, trailing by 116 runs, with Ed Joyce on 39 not out.
 After the close of play, Joyce said that "it was a tough wicket, but it has flattened out a little bit", adding that "the first session tomorrow is going to be really important".